 Our 31-year-old trees have fruited well this year and we have seed available for sale.
 Black Walnut is a slow growing, high quality timber tree.
 The strong taproot means it is better to plant the seed directly into the paddock rather than try and grow them in pots.
 We planted ours by first germinating the seeds in a box of loose potting mix and then carefully planting the germinating seed directly into the paddock with the emerging root pointing down into the prepared soil.
 We used 1m2 of carpet for weed control and cut a hole in the middle for the seed.

 Black Walnut grows slowly: the best of our trees are only averaging around 1cm in diameter per year.
 It should only be planted where the soil is more than 1m deep, preferably creek or river flats.
 Once established it can survive drought (by dropping its leaves) and floods.

 These seeds were collected from a number of our well-performing trees.
-All seed is washed with dilute household bleach to control fungi.
-It should be stored in airtight bag in a fridge (to mimic a cold winter) until sown (in June/July).
+Seed should be stored in airtight bag in a fridge (to mimic a cold winter) until sown (in August).
 Mine germinated in late August/early September.

 Photos: Seed (black woody nuts) and the fruit.
 Seedlings 3 months after germination.

 How to germinate Black Walnut

 To increase the probability of germination, Black Walnut seed should be stratified in cold conditions with both moisture and oxygen to mimic a winter under snow.
 The following advice has been collated from credible American web sites:

 1. Place seed in a plastic bag then add a soil-less mixture (I now add peat moss to every bag of walnut seed we sell).

 2. Fill the bag and soak the seed in water for 24 hours then drain (poke holes in the bottom of the bag to allow excess moisture to drain off).

 3. Place the bags in the refrigerator for about 90 to 120 days.
 Do not freeze.